Extended Stochastic Block Models with Application to Criminal Networks

-Among the unsupervised Gibbs--type priors considered for $ \bz $, the Gnedin process always performs slightly better in terms of marginal likelihood and posterior mean of the \textsc{vi} distance from the true partition $ \bz_0 $.
-More notably, it typically offers more accurate learning of the number of groups, with tighter interquartile ranges that always include the true $ {H}_0=5 $, and tighter credible balls around the \textsc{vi}--optimal posterior point estimate $ \hat{\bz} $.
-In our experiments, \textsc{gn} was also the most robust to the hyperparameters.
-As expected, including informative attributes further improves the performance of the best unsupervised prior in each scenario, lowering by one order of magnitude $ \mathbb{E}[\textsc{vi}(\bz,\bz_0) \mid \bY] $ and shrinking the credible balls.
-In a sense, this is the best setting, since we rely on the true $ \bz_0 $ as a node attribute.
+As expected, including informative attributes further improves performance of all unsupervised priors in each scenario, effectively lowering $ \mathbb{E}[\textsc{vi}(\bz,\bz_0) \mid \bY] $, and further shrinking the credible balls.
+In a sense, this is the best setting, since we consider the true $ \bz_0 $ as node attribute.
 We also tried supervising with a random permutation of $ \bz_0 $.
 This resulted in a slight performance deterioration relative to the unsupervised \textsc{gn} prior, which is doubly reassuring.
-In fact, on one hand it shows that, under the proposed model selection criteria, an unsupervised prior would be preferred to one with non--informative attributes.
+In fact, on one hand it shows that, under the proposed model selection criteria, an unsupervised prior would be preferred to one with non-informative attributes.
 On the other, the fact that performance deterioration is not dramatic suggests robustness in learning.
-According to Figure~\ref{fsimu1}, unbalanced partitions are harder to infer, especially without attributes.
+According to the {\em posterior similarity matrices} in Figure~\ref{fsimu2}, unbalanced partitions are harder to infer, especially without attributes.
 However this gap vanishes when including informative attributes that can successfully support inference and reduce posterior uncertainty.
-All misclassification errors for in--sample edge prediction are about $0.24$, almost matching the one expected under the true model.
-This suggests accurate calibration and tendency to avoid overfitting in \textsc{esbm}s.
+All misclassification errors for in-sample edge prediction are about $0.24$, almost matching the one expected under the true model.
+This suggests accurate calibration and a tendency to avoid overfitting in \textsc{esbm}s.
 Such a property is further confirmed by the performance in predicting, via \eqref{predict}, the group membership for $300$ new nodes, among which $50$ are simulated from a cluster not yet observed in the original networks.
-For this task, the missclassification errors under the supervised \textsc{gn} prior are $0.01$, $0.08$ and $0.09$ in the first, second and third scenario, respectively.
+For this task, the missclassification errors under the supervised \textsc{gn} prior are $0.01$, $0.08$ and $0.04$ in the first, second and third scenario, respectively.